-Rosemary's recent live and film projects have been both site-specific and involved large casts of professional and untrained dancers of all ages: Common Dance (Dance Umbrella 2009) explored our commonality and was a tribute to the now lost public ‘common’ land where people were free to gather.
-Square Dances (Dance Umbrella, 2011) used what ‘common’ green spaces we have left in London to gather in a different and innovative way with casts of 100 women, 10 children, 35 men and 25 students in four London squares.
-Melt Down a deceptively simple but powerful work created for the cast of men, now tours internationally, the work is recreated for a new site and cast of local performers in each location.
-For the city of Culture in Derry 2013 Rosemary created a large scale enveloping seven screen video installation capturing a unique panoramic view of Derry and its inhabitants.
+Rosemary's recent live and film projects have been both site-specific and involved large casts of professional and untrained dancers of all ages: Common Dance (Dance Umbrella 2009) explored our commonality and was a tribute to the now rare ‘common’ land where people were free to gather.
+Square Dances (Dance Umbrella, 2011) used four London Squares-‘common’ green spaces in London to gather in a different and innovative way with casts of 100 women, 10 children, 35 men and 25 students.
+Melt Down a deceptively simple but powerful work created for the cast of men, now tours CTG internationally, the work is recreated for a new site and cast of local performers in each location.
+For the City of Culture in Derry 2013 Rosemary created a large scale enveloping seven-screen video installation capturing a unique panoramic view of Derry and its inhabitants.
 She involved over 400 people in the making of this ambitious work Without.
-Under the Vaulted Sky (IF:Milton Keynes International Festival 2014) revealed the ethereal quality of the Cathedral of Trees, a magical arboretum planted in the footprint of Norwich Cathedral and involved 80 performers.
-With the same performers in this vernal cathedral she created the award winning triptych video installation Liquid Gold is the Air with film-maker Roswitha Chesher currently touring churches, cathedrals and galleries.
+Under the Vaulted Sky (IF:Milton Keynes International Festival 2014) revealed the ethereal quality of the Cathedral of Trees, an arboretum planted in the footprint of Norwich Cathedral and involved over 80 performers.
+With the same performers in this vernal cathedral she created the award winning triptych video installation Liquid Gold is the Air with film-maker Roswitha Chesher, currently touring churches, cathedrals and galleries.

-Calling Tree (2014) her latest work with movement artist Simon Whithead, takes place in a mature sentinel tree in an urban setting.
+Calling Tree (2014) co-created with movement artist Simon Whitehead, takes place in a mature sentinel tree in an urban setting.
 Performers call, sing, whisper and dance within the canopy of the tree, surprising unsuspecting passers-by and encouraging them to stop, look up and pay attention.
-Each manifestation of Calling Tree is created especially for the tree and its surroundings, tailoring the work to respond to the various communities- human and non human, that share the surroundings with the tree with additional events gathering communities beneath the boughs.
+Each manifestation of Calling Tree is created especially for the tree and its surroundings, tailoring the work to respond to the various communities- human and non human, that share the surroundings with the tree.